 Filter Material and Air Flow

 Air filters can be made of a multitude of materials that capture coarse, fine, and ultrafine particles.
-Some of these fibrous materials include: fiberglass, natural or synthetic hair, polyester, or polyurethane.
+Some of these fibrous materials include fibreglass, natural or synthetic hair, polyester, or polyurethane.
 Each filter material has different advantages like lifespan, capture rate, and airflow resistance.

 There are four methods of collection that trap particles to the filter material.

-First there is interception.
-This is when a particle is following a stream of air and makes contact with a filter fiber, becoming adhered to the filter material.
+First, there is interception.
+This is when a particle is following a stream of air and makes contact with a filter fibre, becoming adhered to the filter material.

 Secondly is inertial impaction.
-This occurs when a particle is unable to follow the curve of an air stream around a fiber, impacting the face of the fiber and becoming adhered to it.
+This occurs when a particle is unable to follow the curve of an airstream around a fibre, impacting the face of the fibre and becoming adhered to it.

 Next is diffusion.
-Particles on the smaller side of the size spectrum are colliding with gas molecules, causing the particle to follow a path behavior similar to Brownian motion, which looks like an erratic squiggly line when mapped out.
-The path of motion of these particles greatly increases the probability that the particle will adhere to the filter fiber.
+Particles on the smaller side of the size spectrum are colliding with gas molecules, causing the particle to follow a path behaviour similar to Brownian motion, which looks like an erratic squiggly line when mapped out.
+The path of motion of these particles greatly increases the probability that the particle will adhere to the filter fibre.

 Lastly is electrostatic attraction.
 Particles generally have a negative charge from floating in the air.
-The negative charge is attracted to a positively charged filter fiber and once contact is made the particle is stuck to the fiber.
+The negative charge is attracted to a positively charged filter fibre and once contact is made the particle is stuck to the fibre.

 VOC and Carbon

-It’s important to understand that HEPA filters arrest very fine particles but do not filter out gases and odor molecules.
+It’s important to understand that HEPA filters arrest very fine particles but do not filter out gases and odour molecules.
 This is where activated carbon goes to work, filtering out volatile organic compounds (VOC).
 Activated carbon works by having an incredibly large surface area and contact time for the gas molecules to become trapped inside the pore structure of the carbon.
-Carbon is capable of capturing voc’s, chemical vapors, cigarette smoke, pet odors, and many other flatulent or harmful gases.
+Carbon is capable of capturing VOC's, chemical vapours, cigarette smoke, pet odours, and many other flatulent or harmful gases.